ficocelliguy/bitburner-src/markdown/bitburner.goanalysis.getvalidmoves.md

 ## GoAnalysis.getValidMoves() method

 Shows if each point on the board is a valid move for the player.
+Takes an optional boardState argument; by default uses the current board state.

 The true/false validity of each move can be retrieved via the X and Y coordinates of the move. `const validMoves = ns.go.analysis.getValidMoves();`